U.S. Temporarily Withdraws Some Forces in Libya as Fighting Nears Capital

-(BENGHAZI, Libya) — The United States said Sunday it has temporarily withdrawn some of its forces from Libya due to “security conditions on the ground,” as a Libyan military commander’s forces advanced toward the capital, Tripoli, clashing with rival militias.
+(BENGHAZI, Libya) — The United States has temporarily withdrawn some of its forces from Libya due to “security conditions on the ground,” a top military official said Sunday as a Libyan commander’s forces advanced toward the capital of Tripoli and clashed with rival militias.

 “The security realities on the ground in Libya are growing increasingly complex and unpredictable,” said Marine Corps Gen. Thomas Waldhauser, the head of U.S. Africa Command.
 “Even with an adjustment of the force, we will continue to remain agile in support of existing U.S. strategy.”

-He did not provide details on the number of U.S. troops that have been withdrawn or on how many remain inside the country.
+He did not provide details on the number of U.S. troops that have been withdrawn or how many remain in the country.

+Footage circulating online showed two apparent U.S. Navy transport craft maneuvering off a beach in Janzour, east of Tripoli, sending up plumes of spray as American forces were ferried from the shore.

+India also evacuated a small contingent of peacekeepers.
+The Indian foreign minister, Sushma Swaraj, said the country’s 15 Central Reserve Police Force peacekeepers were evacuated Saturday from Tripoli because the “situation in Libya has suddenly worsened” and fighting has moved into the capital city.

 The self-styled Libyan National Army, led by Field Marshal Khalifa Hifter, launched a surprise offensive against the capital last week, a move that could potentially drag the country back into civil war.
-Libya has been gripped by unrest since the 2011 uprising that overthrew and killed long-ruling dictator Moammar Gadhafi, and in recent years has been governed by rival authorities in the east and in Tripoli, in the west, each backed by various armed groups.
+Libya has been gripped by unrest since the 2011 uprising that overthrew and killed longtime dictator Moammar Gadhafi.
+In recent years, the country has been governed by rival authorities in the east and in Tripoli, in the west, each backed by various armed groups.

+Fayez Sarraj, head of government in Tripoli, accused Hifter of “betraying” him.

+“We have extended our hands towards peace, but after the aggression that has taken place on the part of forces belonging to Hifter and his declaration of war against our cities and our capital … he will find nothing but strength and firmness,” al-Sarraj said Saturday in televised comments.

 Fighting was underway Sunday at the international airport, some 24 kilometers (15 miles) from central Tripoli, after Hifter claimed to have seized the area.
 The airport was destroyed in a previous bout of militia fighting in 2014.
 Hifter said his forces had launched airstrikes targeting rival militias on the outskirts of Tripoli.